 Wear sunscreen, and don’t forget to re-apply.
 Simple, right?
 Unfortunately, when it comes to sun protection, there is a lot to consider regarding the safety, efficacy, and environmental impacts of the products you’re using.
 You may have recently heard some concerning information regarding how quickly certain chemical components in sunscreen are absorbed into the bloodstream.
 Because sunscreens are not subject to standard drug safety testing, consumers are justified in questioning the safety of these products.

-In February of this year, the Food and Drug Administration (FDA) issued a proposed set of rules for sunscreen products.
+In February of 2019, the Food and Drug Administration (FDA) issued a proposed set of rules for sunscreen products.
 These rules would be an improvement on our current safety standards; however, it is guaranteed that chemical manufacturers and certain sunscreen companies will lobby heavily for a weaker proposal.
 In the meantime, it is up to you, the consumer, to sift through the lesser products on the market and select the ones that will be good to your body, your family, and our planet.

 UVB vs UVA Rays